 This section details progress towards the implementation of management measures for activities considered capable of affecting the conservation status of the protected feature of the site.
 The protected feature of the site is considered to be sensitive to pressures associated with fishing and ‘licensable’ activities.

 - There is evidence of mobile demersal and pelagic activity within the MPA.

 - The Marine Management Organisation is the lead authority regarding the implementation of, and compliance with, any measures to managing fishing activity.
 Further information on progress is available on the Marine Management Organisation’s webpages.

-- Whilst 'licensable' activities such as oil and gas exploration and production do not take place within Pisces Reef Complex SAC at present, any future proposals would have to comply with Regulation 28 (Protection of European offshore marine sites and European sites) of The Conservation of Offshore Marine Habitats and Species Regulations 2017.
+- Whilst 'licensable' activities such as oil and gas exploration and production do not take place within Pisces Reef Complex SAC at present, any future proposals would have to comply with Regulation 28 (Protection of European offshore marine sites and European sites) of The Conservation of Offshore Marine Habitats and Species Regulations 2017 (as amended).

 - Our conservation advice supports the consents process by setting out the conservation objectives for the protected feature of this MPA and advice on activities that may result in pressures to which the protected feature is considered sensitive.

 - Further information on JNCC’s role in the provision of advice for licensed activities in the UK offshore area is available on JNCC’s offshore industry advice webpages.

 A baseline condition monitoring survey for this MPA was undertaken in 2016.
 The survey aimed to gather evidence to monitor and inform assessment of condition of the Annex I Reefs within the site.
 The results of this survey are not yet available.
 Further information will be made available in the Monitoring section in due course.